FoxtrotPerry/Symanxir/README.md

 **`list1`** shared the same symantic meaning with `["Franklin","Rossevelt","Hyde Park","NY","12538"]`
 from **`list2`**.

-*Note the slight differences in certainty values casued by weight inclusion between the two outputs.*
+*Note the slight differences in certainty values caused by weight inclusion between the two outputs.*